-Wilmington Workers' Compensation Benefits Attorney
+Wilmington, NC Workers' Compensation Benefits Attorney

-Wherever You Were Injured On The Job, Call Us
+Wherever You Were Injured On the Job, Call Us

 We urge you to contact Rhine Law Firm, P.C., when you have suffered a workplace injury or have been denied workers' compensation benefits.
 We are very knowledgeable of the state laws and processes for filing and appealing claims.
 Let our experienced lawyers take care of your case while you focus on recovering.

-Helping You Understand Your Rights And Obtain Workers' Comp Benefits
+Helping You Understand Your Rights and Obtain Workers' Comp Benefits

 When you have been injured performing your work duties, you do not have to prove that your employer or co-worker was negligent in order to pursue workers' compensation benefits.